-Fault Monitoring vs. Performance Monitoring
+Network Fault Monitoring vs. Network Performance Monitoring

 Knowledge is power.
 We all know that.
 And when you’re tasked with managing a network, this statement is truer than ever.
 You need to know what’s going on at all times.
 But the problem with networks is that you can’t readily see what’s going on.
 It all happens at blazing speeds within copper wires or glass fibres.
 This is where monitoring tools come in handy.
 However, with so many different types of monitoring tools available—each with their pros and cons—picking the right one for your specific situation can turn out to be a challenge.
-Today, to help shed some light on this complex subject we’re about to compare two popular types of network monitoring, Fault Monitoring and Performance Monitoring.
+Today, to help shed some light on this complex subject we’re about to compare two popular types of network monitoring, Network Fault Monitoring and Network Performance Monitoring.

+Among some of the most asked network performance questions is the question of: what solution is right for me?
 Our objective today is to compare two very different types of monitoring technologies and, more importantly, to emphasize how different they are.
 So different indeed that they are not mutually exclusive and can even be thought of as complementary.
 With one of them centralized and the other distributed, they provide a vastly different kind of insight, a different point of view.
 So, we’ll first describe both approaches to monitoring and outline their respective characteristics before we compare them.

-There are two main types of fault monitoring: active and passive.
-Passive fault monitoring works by collecting alerts from networking devices (often sent using SNMP traps) which are raised whenever something abnormal happens.
-This type of fault monitoring relies on the networking devices themselves to identify faults and notify a centralized monitoring system.
-In a way, a passive fault monitoring system is simply a glorified notification system that can send various types of notifications based on the detected faults.
+Passive Network Fault Monitoring: Passive Network Fault Monitoring works by collecting alerts from networking devices (often sent using SNMP traps) which are raised whenever something abnormal happens.
+This type of Network Fault Monitoring relies on the networking devices themselves to identify faults and notify a centralized monitoring system.
+In a way, a passive Network Fault Monitoring system is simply a glorified notification system that can send various types of notifications based on the detected faults.
 The main drawback of such systems is that a complete failure of a piece of equipment will often result in its inability to send out an alert and the problem might fail to be quickly detected.

 We often compare networks to highways.
 After all, there are many similarities between the two.
 So, imagine a four-lane highway that has been designed to carry up to 7 600 vehicles per hour.
 The equivalent of bandwidth monitoring would be counting the vehicles passing a given point.
 For the purpose of this analogy, let’s say that we’ve counted 3 800 vehicles in an hour.
 This tells us that our highway is used at 50% of its capacity.

-While this is piece of very useful information, it says nothing of how long a vehicle will take to go from one point to another along that highway.
+While this is a piece of very useful information, it says nothing about how long a vehicle will take to go from one point to another along that highway.
 Some will argue that, knowing that there is ample capacity and knowing the speed limit, travel time can easily be extrapolated.
 And while it could, it would only be an estimation, not a real figure.
 It would not, for example, take into account any slowdowns caused, for example, by bad weather or a stalled vehicle somewhere along the way.
 The only way to have a real account of how long it takes to go from one point to another is to get into a car and time the ride from the starting to the ending points.

-Both fault monitoring and performance monitoring have advantages.
-For instance, fault monitoring is often easier to set up.
+For instance, Network Fault Monitoring is often easier to set up.
 This is particularly true with active systems that will typically feature some sort of auto-discovery mechanism.
 You only need to supply these systems with a range of IP addresses to scan and they will do the rest.

 Network Performance Monitoring systems will typically require more planning to identify where to deploy agents and what types of traffic to generate but putting them in place won’t require any change to any networking equipment.
 And to make things easier, some systems will have predefined tests that you won’t even have to configure.
 You simply need to deploy your agents, add them to the monitoring tool and it can take care of the rest.